amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 It provides access to installation records without requiring GitHub API calls.
 It is exposed through a Function URL with IAM authentication, and access is controlled via `grantGetInstallationRecord`.

 - Permissions:
   - DynamoDB Read access to Installation table

+#### Get Installations

+The Get Installations Lambda function retrieves cached installation data from DynamoDB installations table.
+It provides access to installation records without requiring GitHub API calls.
+It is exposed through a Function URL with IAM authentication, and access is controlled via `grantGetInstallations`.

+- Permissions:
+  - DynamoDB Read access to Installation table